dr4iota/dr4iota.github.io/privacy.md

 ### Information processed automatically

 - Basic service logs: Our hosting and security systems may log standard metadata such as IP address, request headers, timestamps, error details, and basic performance metrics.
 This is used for operations (e.g., troubleshooting, abuse prevention) and kept for a limited retention period.
-- Device/runtime capabilities: The app may read capabilities (e.g., WebGL features) locally to adapt rendering.
+- Device/runtime capabilities: Our apps may read capabilities (e.g., WebGL features) locally to adapt rendering.
 This typically stays on-device; we do not send this to our servers unless strictly required for performance diagnostics.
 - Cookies and local storage: We use these to remember your settings and improve usability.
 We do not use third‑party advertising cookies.

 ### Future features (accounts and multiplayer)

-If we introduce accounts or multi‑user experiences, we will process only the minimum data required:
+If we introduce accounts or multi‑user experiences in any of our apps, we will process only the minimum data required:

 - Account identifiers: For example, an email address or an OAuth provider identifier, plus authentication tokens.
 We will not request profile details beyond what is necessary to authenticate and provide the service.
 - Display name (optional): If shown to other users in multiplayer contexts.